sparkflows/sparkflows-docs/docs/user-guide/user-guide/workflows/executing-workflows.rst

 Workflow JSON
 --------------

-In Fire Insights, Workflows are saved as JSON Strings.
+In Fire Insights, workflows are saved as JSON Strings.

-The View JSON Workflow page of the Workflow displays the JSON representations of the workflow.
+The View JSON Workflow page of the workflow displays the JSON representations of the workflow.